apache/spark/docs/configuration.md

   <td>spark.system.reservedMemorySize</td>
   <td>300m</td>
   <td>
-    Amount of Heap to reserve for Spark's internal components, before calculating memory available for storage and shuffle as configured in <code>spark.storage.memoryFraction</code> and <code>spark.shuffle.memoryFraction</code>
+    Constant amount of heap to reserve on executors for Spark's own code and user code.
+Taken into account before calculating memory available for and shuffle as configured in <code>spark.storage.memoryFraction</code> and
+    <code>spark.shuffle.memoryFraction</code>.
   </td>
 </tr>
 <tr>